SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Info: **Slash version available.** Comes up with some scary stuff.

 - **%clear** `<amount: Optional>`
-  - Info: **Moderator only.** Deletes the last X+1 messages in the current channel.
+  - Info: **Slash version available.
+Moderator only.** Deletes the last X+1 messages in the current channel.
 Defaults to 1 if you do not specify an amount.
   - Example: `%clear 10`

 - **%clearbadges** `<@user>`